apache/daffodil-site/site/unsupported.md

 {% endcomment %}
 -->

-Unsupported features and errata of the [DFDL Specification](/docs/dfdl) as of Daffodil 2.5.0 are listed below:
+Unsupported features and errata of the [DFDL Specification](/docs/dfdl) as of Daffodil 2.7.0 are listed below:

 #### DFDL Features

-* "type" component of DFDL infoset
+* "type" component of DFDL infoset {% jira 182 %}, {% jira 1852 %}
-* "unionMemberSchema" component of DFDL infoset
+* "unionMemberSchema" component of DFDL infoset {% jira 1633 %}
-* "valid" component of DFDL infoset
+* "valid" component of DFDL infoset {% jira 813 %}
-* bi-directional text
+* bi-directional text (Note this is being removed from the DFDL Specification v1.0 per Erratum 5.43, but may return as an experimental feature, or in a future version of the DFDL spec.)
-* byte-value entities (aka raw-byte entities)
+* byte-value entities (aka raw-byte entities){% jira 258 %}
-* defaulting of values for required elements
+* defaulting of values for required elements - when unparsing {% jira 115 %}
-* extended ICU symbols 'u' and 'I' in calendarPattern
+* extended ICU symbol 'I' in calendarPattern {% jira 1462 %}
-* floating elements in sequences
+* floating elements in sequences {% jira 643 %}
-* unicodeByteOrderMark
+* unicodeByteOrderMark (Note this is being removed from the DFDL Specification v1.0 per Erratum 5.50)
-* validation (unparsing)
+* validation (when unparsing) {% jira 1582 %}

 #### XML Schema Features

-* fixed
+* fixed {% jira 117 %}
-* default
+* default {% jira 115 %}

 #### Properties and Property Enumerations

-* binaryFloatRep="ibm390Hex"
+* binaryFloatRep="ibm390Hex" {% jira 244 %}
-* documentFinalTerminatorCanBeMissing="yes"
+* documentFinalTerminatorCanBeMissing="yes" {% jira 230 %}
-* encodingErrorPolicy="error"
-* failureType="recoverableError"
+* encodingErrorPolicy="error" (Note: this is accepted, but behaves as "replace"){% jira 935 %}
-* floating="yes"
+* floating="yes" {% jira 643 %}
-* lengthKind="endOfParent"
+* lengthKind="endOfParent" {% jira 238 %}, {% jira 567 %}
-* nilKind="literalCharacter"
-* nilKind="logicalValue"
+* nilKind="logicalValue" {% jira 201 %}
-* occursCountKind="stopValue"
-* occursStopValue
+* occursCountKind="stopValue", occursStopValue {% jira 501 %}
-* textBidi="yes"
-* textBidiNumeralShapes
-* textBidiOrientation
-* textBidiSymmetric
-* textBidiTextOrdering
-* textBidiTextShaped
-* textStandardBase (behaves as 10)
-* useNilForDefault
-* utf16Width="variable"
+* utf16Width="variable" {% jira 551 %}

-#### Annotations

-* newVariableInstance

 #### Miscellaneous

-* XPath query-style expressions
+* XPath query-style expressions {% jira 1118 %}

 #### Errata (Minor Technical Fixes)

-Items 5.1 through 5.38 of the [DFDL v1.0 Spec Errata](https://redmine.ogf.org/dmsf_files/13384?download=) are implemented, except for those listed below:
+Items 5.1 through 5.63 of the [DFDL v1.0 Spec Errata](https://redmine.ogf.org/dmsf_files/13384?download=) are implemented, except for those listed below:

-* Erratum 5.1 - Test for escapeEscapeCharacter in escape block data
+* Erratum 5.1 - Test for escapeEscapeCharacter in escape block data {% jira 2421 %}
-* Erratum 5.3 - dfdl:escapeCharacterPolicy property
+* Erratum 5.3 - dfdl:escapeCharacterPolicy property {% jira 2415 %}
-* Erratum 5.6 - "form" attribute ("elementFormDefault" is supported)
+* Erratum 5.6 - "form" attribute (note that "elementFormDefault" is supported) {% jira 2416 %}
-* Erratum 5.14 - Check range of binaryDecimalVirtualPoint at runtime
+* Erratum 5.14 - Check range of binaryDecimalVirtualPoint at runtime {% jira 2417 %}
 * Erratum 5.29 - Intersect and except operators, dfdl:checkRangeInclusive, dfdl:checkRangeExclusive functions
+{% jira 2379 %}, {% jira 1515 %}
-* Erratum 5.30 - Character-level scanning insufficient due to raw byte entities
+* Erratum 5.30 - Character-level scanning insufficient due to raw byte entities {% jira 258 %}
+* Erratum 5.39 - Choice branches that are zero-occurrence arrays are missing. {% jira 2420 %}
+* Erratum 5.40 - complex type cannot have hiddenGroupRef as its model group {% jira 2419 %}
+* Erratum 5.47 - Encoding/Decoding errors - dfdl:encodingErrorPolicy="error" not implemented.{% jira 935 %}
+* Erratum 5.62 - documentFinalTerminatorCanBeMissing - property is not implemented.{% jira 230 %}